Introduction & Vibe

 The Climate Challenge: Heat and Pollution

-Adding to the climate challenge, Bangkok's air quality, particularly during the dry season (November to April), can be a significant concern.
+Adding to the heat challenge, Bangkok's air quality, particularly during the dry season (November to April), can be a significant concern.
 The city, along with several northern provinces, has been officially declared a 'pollution control zone' due to hazardous PM2.5 dust levels.
 This seasonal smog can cause respiratory issues and visibly obscure the skyline, adding another layer of physical discomfort beyond the oppressive heat.
 Expect to see locals wearing masks, and consider doing so yourself if you are sensitive to air pollution.
 Locals escape into air-conditioned malls for a reason, and you'll find yourself ducking into the nearest 7-Eleven just for a blast of cold air.

 The Urban Reality: Grime, Chaos, and Crossing the Street